codsen/codsen/packages/json-comb-core/README.md

 ## `findUnused()`

-Reads a set of objects (array of plain objects, probably parsed JSON files) and tells, are there any keys throughout the whole set that have only the placeholder values.
+Reads a set of objects (array of plain objects, probably parsed JSON files) and tells, are there any keys throughout the whole set that has only the placeholder values.
 You can customise the placeholder value via an optional options object.

 Practically it is useful to identify unused keys to reduce the JSON data file size.
 Also, it can help to identify misspelt keys.